xvertile/akamai-bmp-generator/readme.md

 # Akamai BMP Generator
+### Generate sensor data for Akamai's Bot Management Protocol (BMP) to bypass bot detection.
-#### a cleaned up version of a akaami bmp generator.
+#### a cleaned up version of a Akamai bmp generator.
 This is not my work, I just cleaned it up and made it easier to use.
 If you are the original author please contact me so I can give you credit.

 **Original Author:** Unknown (grimoire)?
 **Contact:** [Contact to claim ownership](mailto:muraka01@proton.me)